I recently received this email from Amy about whether bee pollen can act like an appetite suppressant:

 Eating a nutrient dense food like bee pollen stops this problem in its tracks.
 The dozen vitamins, 28 minerals, 11 enzymes and co-enzymes, and 14 fatty acids found in bee pollen are a virtual super multi-vitamin and mineral created by nature that can not be replicated in a lab and reproduced as a pill.

-I urge you to test bee pollen as a snack between meals or in the evening as an appetite suppressant.
-I often take 2 - 3 tablespoons before bed or between meals when I am feeling hungry.
+I recommend that you test bee pollen as a snack between meals or in the evening as an appetite suppressant.
+I often take 1 - 2 tablespoons before bed or between meals when I am feeling hungry.
 And almost every time, I feel almost instantly full and satisfied and can rest assured that the pollens are not spiking my insulin and leading to fat storage.

 Rita Elkins, author of Healing From the Hive, claims that "bee pollens primary role in weight control appears to be its ability to stabilize a faulty metabolism."